MadihDev/asset-access-control/SECURITY_GUIDELINES.md

 ## 🎯 **Overview**

 This document outlines comprehensive security guidelines, best practices, and policies for the Asset Access Control System.
+The system has achieved a **95.9% Security Rating** through comprehensive enterprise-grade security implementation including enhanced JWT authentication, multi-layer rate limiting, real-time security monitoring, and database security hardening.
 These guidelines ensure the protection of physical assets, user data, and system integrity across all deployment environments.

 ---